Lexicon

 AORIGINAL

 A schema is a signature — a specification of what types exist, what predicates can be stated, and what constraints bind them.
 Adding a predicate is not a data operation but a language change: it extends what the system can say.
-The distinction matters because language changes carry obligations that data operations do not.
+Words have consequences.
 When a medieval guild added a new category of membership, it did not merely insert a record; it changed what claims could be made, what disputes could arise, what rights attached.
-Schema-as-signature formalizes this: every extension of vocabulary is a morphism between formal languages, carrying proof obligations about what the extension preserves.
+Every extension of vocabulary is a morphism between formal languages, carrying proof obligations about what the extension preserves.

 Scoped Equivalence (A30)